vgeadau/java-jokes/readme.md

-"During the multiple requests you are allowed to obtain 100 jokes in the last 15 minutes interval" if currently N < 100 requests in the latest 15 minutes are done and in the same time interval you receive a call with a count that exceeds 100 requests "This request exceed the maximum of 100 jokes in the last 15 minutes interval, at this time you are allowed to do only X requests."
-X = N + count - 100
+"During the multiple requests you are allowed to obtain 100 jokes in the last 15 minutes interval" if currently N < 100 requests in the latest 15 minutes are done and in the same time interval you receive a call with a count that exceeds 100 requests "At this time you are only allowed to a number of request equal to = X" X = N + count - 100
 For getting Jokes candidate have to use endpoint: https://official-joke-api.appspot.com/random_joke